-Intended outcomes for participants
+Intended outcomes for participants (in an age appropriate manner)

-- Exploration of the themes of Yearly Meeting and involvement and participation in Yearly Meeting decision making. - The chance to explore, consider and express their spirituality and the opportunity for spiritual growth
+Exploration of the themes of Yearly Meeting and involvement and participation in Yearly Meeting decision making.

-- Increased awareness of Quaker beliefs and values such as: that of God in everyone, the priesthood of all believers, the Quaker testimonies - The opportunity to explore their Quaker identity and their own beliefs, values and lives and to consider their personal witness to the Quaker testimonies - Understanding and/or experience of Quaker practice which could include: Worship, Quaker Business Method, Minute Writing, Nominations, Membership, Quaker Faith and Practice and Advices & Queries, the historical basis of Quaker practice. - To have fun, make friends and build friendships - Participating with adult Friends in business sessions, cross-age worship, activities, discussion/sharing and formal and informal communication. - Knowledge of current and historic Quaker Witness and the beliefs and values underlying this. - Experience of being part of a Quaker community and a realisation of being part of a diverse Quaker community in Britain and the world. - Encouraged to become involved in Quaker activities locally and regionally.
+- The chance to increase awareness of, explore, consider and express their spirituality and the opportunity for spiritual growth. - Increased awareness of Quaker beliefs and values such as: that of God in everyone, the priesthood of all believers, the Quaker testimonies.
+Experience of lived Quaker beliefs and values. - The opportunity to explore their Quaker identity and their own beliefs, values and lives and to consider their personal witness to the Quaker testimonies. - Understanding and/or experience of Quaker practice which could include: Worship, Quaker Business Method, Minute Writing, Nominations, Membership, Quaker Faith and Practice and Advices & Queries, the historical basis of Quaker practice. - To have fun, make friends and build friendships and build community with other participants. - Participating with adult Friends in business sessions, cross-age worship, activities, discussion/sharing and formal and informal communication. - Knowledge of current and historic Quaker Witness and the beliefs and values underlying this. - Experience of being part of a Quaker community and a realisation of being part of a diverse Quaker community in Britain and the world. - Encouraged to become involved in Quaker activities locally and regionally.